Analysis of Poem: "The Love Song of J. Alfred Prufrock" by T.S. Eliot

 The Love Song of J. Alfred Prufrock

-Rhyme and Meter - Analysis of The Love Song of J. Alfred Prufrock
+Rhyme and Metre (Meter) - Analysis of The Love Song of J. Alfred Prufrock

 The Love Song of J. Alfred Prufrock is 131 lines long and is mostly loose rhyming, that is, there is no consistent rhyme scheme and no regular pattern to the rhythm.

 - for example lines 23-67 contain plenty of full and slant rhyme - street/meet, create/plate, dare/stair/hair, room/presume - and a good proportion of the rest of the poem has rhyme.